Eckohaus/Angular_Momentum_Reaction_Engine/Commercial Licence.md

 Corvin Dhali reserves for all other rights and interests not explicitly granted under this agreement.
 Permitted uses granted to USER to access source files contained within the NAMED folder : ANGULAR MOMENTUM Includes the installation within their personal google drive directory.
 A copy of the core files included within the directory named : Angular Momentum .
 Solely for personal and non-commercial use.
 All other internal business use case scenarios are to be discussed between Corvin Dhali and USER to access source files contained within the NAMED folder : ANGULAR MOMENTUM.
 And agreed upon within a separate service agreement.

 # Restricted Uses.
-USER to access source files contained within the NAMED folder : ANGULAR MOMENTUM. may not distribute, license, loan, or sell data files or any other related content contained or displayed in it.
+USER to access source files contained within the NAMED folder : ANGULAR MOMENTUM may not distribute, license, loan, or sell data files or any other related content contained or displayed in it.
 Modify, alter, or create any derivative works, reverse engineer, decompile, decode, decrypt, disassemble, or derive any source code from the Licensed folder. ,Or remove, alter, or obscure any copyright, trademark, or other proprietary rights notice on or in the Licensed folder Angular Momentum.

 # Updates Right to Updates.
 Subject to paragraph [RIGHT TO CHARGE FOR UPDATES],